 “Columns of Smoke is the result of an inquisitive wandering among the dusty shelves to which historians only run a distracted look, from which Lahuerta has rescued -as Ernst Jünger would say- a little treasure.”

 “The illustrations of this book demonstrate an exemplary indifference to stereotypes.
-It is a disenchanted and intelligent use of documents of different nature and origin; an interpretative effort that manages to mix sources of a “high" and "low" origin making them without recognizing a prevailing authority no one of them.”
+It is a disenchanted and intelligent use of documents of different nature and origin; an interpretative effort that manages to mix sources of a 'high' and 'low' origin without recognizing a prevailing authority in either.”

 Francesco dal Co, Casabella